AleksandraSwigon/fake-login-page/README.md

 # Fake login application

-This project was created to learn more about React.
+This project was created to learn more about React, especially using more useEffect hooks as well as Context.
 It's a simple application where you can type your email and password to "log in" to the next "webside".
 It has a few validations that prevent you from typing for example a wrong email (without @ symbol).
 When you try to switch to some other page (which is invalid here) you will stay logged in, unless you will hit the "logout" button.
-This project was create to practice more useEffect hooks as well as Context.

 ## Available Scripts